zined/ruempler.eu/source/_posts/aws-codepipeline-cloudformation-stack-policy-prevent-replacement-resources.md

 ---
-title: "CodePipeline and CloudFormation with a stack policy to prevent `REPLACEMENT`s of resources"
+title: "CodePipeline and CloudFormation with a stack policy to prevent REPLACEMENTs of resources"
 date: 2017-03-29
 ---